peteroupc/peteroupc.github.io/suppcolor.md

 Some command-line terminals (or terminal emulators) support coloring the background or foreground of text.
 In such programs that support [**"ANSI" (American National Standards Institute) color codes**](https://en.wikipedia.org/wiki/ANSI_escape_code) (generally in the category "select graphic rendition", or SGR), the sequence U+001B (escape character) followed by "&#x5b;" followed by a semicolon-separated sequence of numbers (given below) followed by "m" is a graphic control sequence (see also Ecma-048, sec.
 8.3.117):

 - "0": Reset the foreground and background color and other graphic properties to default.
-(U+001B followed by "&#x5b;m" has the same effect.)
+(The graphic control sequence U+001B followed by "&#x5b;m" has the same effect.)
 - "1": Set the following text in bold.
 - "2": Use a slightly dimmer foreground color than usual.
 - "3": Set the following text in italics.